badhon495/Easy_Docker_Installation/README.md

 ## Manual Installation

-If one-click installation doesn't work, you can use the following commands to install Docker on your system manually.
-Before running any of these commands run `sudo cat /etc/os-release` to know what are you currently using:
+If one-click installation fails, you can manually install Docker using the commands below.
+First, determine your OS by running `sudo cat /etc/os-release`.
+Ensure `curl` is installed on your system.
+If not, follow [this guide](https://github.com/badhon495/Easy_Docker_Installation/tree/main?tab=readme-ov-file#installing-curl).

 ### CentOS